tanminivan/notam-capstone/README.md

             [1]                                            [2]
 ```
 [1] The NOTAM might have a different airport code.
 You may want to alter this
-to fit one of your departure/destination/enroute airports.
+to fit one of your departure/destination/enroute airports if you are
+considering location in your ranking.

 [2] The NOTAM has a date that it is effective.
 You may want to alter this time
-so that it is no longer expired.
+to be expired/unexpired to see how it affects your ranking.
+There is no need to
+consider past NOTAMs.

 ## Important NOTAMs to test